 Professional resume writers know that hiring managers rarely make risky bets on management- and executive-level hires.
 They typically look for candidates who’ve “been there and done that”.

 Faced with a deluge of applications, they weed out unsuitable candidates through a variety of tactics, but the first step is to usually disqualify those, whose resumes look, feel or smell “too junior”.

-This is where your choice of action verbs for your resume becomes critical.
+This is where your choice of action verbs in your executive resume becomes critical.

 Action verbs shape at least 60% of your perceived seniority level.